State Department watchdog resigns after predecessor’s ouster | Federal News Network

 “We appreciate his dedication to the department and to our country,” the department said in a statement.
 Akard’s deputy, Diana Shaw, will serve as the new acting inspector general once Akard leaves on Friday.

-Although Akard had not been expected to become the permanent inspector general, his departure underscores the tumult and uncertainty in the office, which has been wracked by Republican charges of leaks and politically biased investigations.
+Although Akard, a close ally of Vice President Mike Pence, had not been expected to become the permanent inspector general, his departure underscores the tumult and uncertainty in the office, which has been wracked by Republican charges of leaks and politically biased investigations.

 Democrats have alleged that Pompeo sought the ouster of Akard’s predecessor, Stephen Linick, because Linick was investigating allegations of impropriety by Pompeo.

 Pompeo has denied the allegations but acknowledged he asked President Donald Trump to fire Linick for poor performance.
-Akard, who had also served as the director of the Office of Foreign Missions at the State Department, had withdrawn from those investigations.
+Akard, who had also served as the director of the Office of Foreign Missions at the State Department, had withdrawn from those investigations after Democrats complained his holding both jobs was a significant conflict of interest.

+Asked about Akard’s resignation, Pompeo had little to say to reporters at a news conference.
+“He left to go back home,” Pompeo said.
+“This happens.
+I don’t have anything more to add.”

 Inspectors general are independent watchdogs empowered by Congress to evaluate the performance of executive branch agencies and investigate allegations of wrongdoing by government officials.
 President Donald Trump has taken exception to the work of several of the inspectors general and removed them despite congressional objections.